ndri/atproto-auto-blocklist/README.md

                         The term to search AT Protocol users for.
   -q QUERY, --query QUERY
                         A Lucene query to filter the found users with.
 Necessary because the search term will find users that don't exactly match the search term.
-  -d, --dry-run         Whether to actually add users to the blocklist.
+  -d, --dry-run         Whether to simulate adding users to the blocklist without actually doing it.
+Useful for testing queries.
   -x, --quiet           Whether to suppress output.
 Useful if running as a cron job.
 ```